 Having only one node for each function call greatly simplifies the

 interpretation.
 But keep in mind that functions for which we gather an

 argument consist of several nodes (using the search engine helps figure

 that out), like for the

 When generating a call graph, Blackfire does not cycle through the same node

 multiple times for recursive calls.
 Instead, it creates additional nodes for

-each recursive call and suffix those nodes with
+each recursive call and suffixes those nodes with

 @n.
 This type of graph,